-WARNING: Electrical installation should be performed by a certified electrician, and must comply with all applicable NEC/CEC and local electrical safety codes.

-WARNING: Copper conductors for connection to supply mains must be made in accordance with NEC/CEC and local codes.

-WARNING: The AC power ground wire must first be connected to the monitor's ground stud.
+- Electrical installation must be performed by a certified electrician, and must comply with all applicable NEC/CEC and local electrical safety codes. - · Copper conductors for connection to supply mains must be made in accordance with NEC/CEC and local codes. - The AC power ground wire must first be connected to the monitor's ground stud.
 Under no circumstances should this monitor be operated without a protective ground.
 Doing so poses a potential shock hazard, and is also a violation of electrical safety standards applicable to this type of equipment.